cmungall/modal-in-owl/README.md

 This can be drawn in a graph structure that any anatomist can understand.

 The strict model-theoretic interpretation is unambiguous.

-However, the model in itself has no predictive power or generalization capabilities.
+However, the model in itself has no predictive power or generalization capabilities, because it is an ABox.
 We're simply describing a state of affairs, and not talking about digits, limbs in general.

 The traditional ontologist way to generalize would be to make TBox axioms, but as discussed above, these can be weaker than expected due to the tree-model no-variable property of DL.
 In addition, there is the classic problem of exceptions.
-This is usually handled by weakening in certain directions (e.g. has-parts are less likely to hold more generally), yielding a weaker model, arbitrarily deciding some cutoff (e.g. we rule amputated digits to ectopic structures to be out of scope).
+This is usually handled by weakening in certain directions (e.g. has-parts are more likely to be violated), yielding a weaker model, arbitrarily deciding some cutoff (e.g. we rule amputated digits to ectopic structures to be out of scope for our "canonical ontology").
 This can cause problems when integrating mutant phenotype and canonical anatomy (see Hoehndorf et al).

-A prototype-based approach arguably better recapitulates both biologists cognitive models (see Lakoff) and biological reality (evolution is not essentialist - it takes prototypes and tweaks them - any "classes" may be artificial).
+A prototype-based approach arguably better recapitulates both biologists cognitive models (see Lakoff) and biological reality (evolution is not essentialist - it takes prototypes and tweaks them - any "classes" may be artificial, shadows on the cave wall).

-How might this work?
+How might this work in practice?

 We might start off with an ABox model such as the one above.
-We may conceive of these as observations, or as a hypothetical model (i.e. TBox-like ABox), or even as the evolutionary ancestor.
+We may conceive of these as observations, or as a hypothetical model (i.e. TBox-like ABox), or even if we are bold as the evolutionary ancestor.

 We might then start adding assertions of the form:

   Limb SubClassOf prototype value limb1

-We would then infer that limbs prototypically have stylopods, zeugopods, autopods, digits.
+We would then infer that limbs prototypically have-parts stylopods, zeugopods, autopods, digits.

-We _also_ infer that autopods prototypically have 5 digits.
+We _also_ infer that Limbs prototypically have autopods with 5 digits.
 This may or may not be a problem depending on how we wish to use the operatir "prototypically".
 We have the option of making the prototypes more restricted, e.g.

   (Limb and part_of some Human) SubClassOf prototype value limb1

 Or of introducing different operators, e.g. "canonical", "prototypically".

 Obviously this is a radically different way of approaching ontology building.
-There may be disavantages in terms of not being able to leverage DL tooling and reasoning to the same extent.
+There may be disavantages in terms of not being able to leverage DL tooling and reasoning to the same extent, especially for error checking.
 New kinds of tooling, e.g. analogy-based reasoning may be required.
 Some of these already exist, e.g. DL-learner.
 Alteratively it could be argued that we would use the DL tooling where it belongs and offers more freedom for modeling the messiness of biology without forcing an essentialist template on everything.

 There is no reasons why both approaches can't live side by side.
 Most would agree that there are some things for which TBox modeling makes